rmastand/MODProducer/README.md

    2. a path to the registry file.
    3. a path to a text file that will count the number of validated events.

-   You may need to change the  "goodJSON" in filenameRun.py to the corresponding list of validated events for whatever datasey you're using.
+   You may need to change the  "goodJSON" in filenameRun.py to the corresponding list of validated events for whatever dataset you're using.

    ```
    cmsenv